ashleywolf/repository-validator/src/prd.md

 - **Technical Constraints**: GitHub API limitations and response formatting

 ## Implementation Considerations
-- **Scalability Needs**: Potential to add more template types and customizable requirements
+- **Scalability Needs**: Potential to add more detailed compliance checks and customizable requirements
 - **Testing Focus**: API response handling, error states, and template accuracy
-- **Critical Questions**: How to handle nested directories and complex repository structures?
+- **Critical Questions**: How to handle more complex license and dependency analysis?

 ## Reflection
 - This approach uniquely bridges the gap between technical requirements and user-friendly validation
-- The focus on actionable results rather than just reporting problems sets this tool apart
+- The consolidated compliance view makes it easy to see all requirements at once without switching contexts
-- Adding template file content previews would make this solution truly exceptional
+- The description rating and direct file links provide additional value to users beyond basic compliance checks